Red River ER is always open, even on holidays, 24/7, 365 days of the year.

 Yes, our Radiology Department is equipped with modern medical equipment including an X-ray machine, CT scanner and bedside Ultrasound equipment.
 Patients are given written radiology reports along with CDs so that they can follow up with primary care physicians or specialists if needed.

-According to Texas guidelines, all insurance carriers are required to pay in-network benefits for any member seeking emergency medical treatment.
+No we are not in-network with any health benefit plan provider.
+However for all cases deemed emergent, Texas state law requires your insurance company to pay for your emergency care, even if the emergency room is classified as out-of-network.
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network”.
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.

 Yes, Red River ER always puts patients’ emergency medical needs first.
 If you are deemed “non-emergent” by one of our emergency physicians and do not have health insurance in place you will still have the option of using a cash-fee plan to pay for your ER visit.